Tjerkienator/marclou-first-said/context/features/1-fetch-youtube-videos.md

 - the focuss lies on writing modular code.
 - ensure any new packages are installed using python poetry.
 - manage the init files for functions and services imports.
+- manage the env variables through the dependencies.py file.